patrick-royk/Javascript-Game/README.md

 # Javascript-Game
-javascript Practise
+javascript Practice

-I followed a toturial on how to make this game! great way to become familiar with a coding language!
+I followed a tutorial on how to make this game! great way to become familiar with a coding language!